 Prepare for Interviews

 Use the insights and information you're learned about your field of interest to make you're prepared for the questions and culture specific to that field.

-Utilize Handshake Workshops and Events
+Utilize Handshake Events

 Attend workshops to learn more about the job search process, schedule advising appointments to ask questions about career planning, and apply to job postings.